-Another free and entirely open-source torrent client that we’re big fans of is Deluge.
-It’s lean and quite barebones with its base installation, which is perfect if that’s all you need.
-But if you want some of the more advanced features you can heavily customize Deluge to your liking by using its expansive range of plugins.
-Some of those — like notifications, IP blocklists, and bandwidth controls — are built in to Deluge’s current version, but many more third-party options are available.
-They let you do everything from automatically delete partially downloaded files to automatically put your system into sleep mode when all torrents are downloaded.
-There are even graphs and charts for improved download and upload statistics.
+Another free and open-source torrent client that we’re big fans of is Deluge.
+It’s lean and quite bare-bones with its base installation, which is perfect if that’s all you need.
+But if you want some of the more advanced features, you can heavily customize Deluge to your liking by using its expansive range of dozens of plugins.
+Some of those — like notifications, IP blocklists, Scheduler, and Extractor — come built into Deluge’s current version, but many more third-party options are available.

-As it’s downloaded, Deluge functions entirely well as a desktop client, but it can be run as a service instead, thereby letting it run in the background or be controlled remotely.
-That makes it a great tool for a download and distribution server, as well as a standard torrent client for individuals on their home system.
+As it downloads, Deluge functions entirely well as a desktop client, but it can be run as a service instead.
+You can let it run in the background or control it remotely.
+That makes it an excellent tool for a download and distribution server, as well as a standard torrent client for individuals on their home system.

-It might look retro compared to some of the other torrent clients on this list, but Tixati is one of the most fully featured.
-It supports all of the important basic functions of a modern torrent client, like magnet links, prioritization, and sequential downloading, but it’s where it goes beyond that helps separate it from some of the alternative clients out there.
+It might look retro compared to some of the other torrent clients on this list, but Tixati is one of the most fully-featured.
+It supports all the essential primary functions of a modern torrent client, like magnet links, connection encryption, and event scheduling.
+Still, it’s where it goes beyond that helps separate it from some of the alternative clients out there.

-Tixati provides deep and comprehensive data on the peers that you’re connected with, from the amount of data you’re sharing with them, to their likely location based on their IP address, and the priority you’ve set them in your sharing schedule.
-There are also detailed breakdowns of your bandwidth usage, and an event logger which helps you stay on top of everything that the client and your chosen torrents are doing.
+Tixati provides in-depth and comprehensive data on the peers that you’re connected with, from the amount of data you’re sharing with them to their likely location based on their IP address and the priority you’ve set them in your sharing schedule.
+There are also detailed breakdowns of your bandwidth usage and an event logger that helps you stay on top of everything that the client and your chosen torrents are doing.

 If you’re concerned about privacy, it should be noted that this is one client you want to run a VPN with when using.